 programs

-5x5 at home: minimal equipment guide
+5x5 at home: the complete equipment guide

 Build a complete home gym for 5x5 training.
 Essential equipment, budget options, space requirements, and setup tips for serious strength training.